-Under the assumption that the scene only contains triangle object, the tracing process can be regarded as computing the intersection of rays and triangles.
-In most ray tracing systems, this process is accelerated by bounding volume hierarchy (BVH).
-By applying this structure, rays only need to do the intersection tests with a small set of triangles and some BVH nodes rather than whole triangle set.
-The BVH nodes accessed by one ray constitute its traversal path.
-Since different rays will have different traversal path, every parallel unit (such as warp in NVIDIA GPU) needs to fetch many decentralized nodes in one intersecting test.
-This will consume a lot of bandwidth.
-And the parallel rate of this kind of computation will also be pretty low.
+In most ray tracing systems, the ray-object intersection process is accelerated using BVH.
+By employing this structure, rays only need to perform intersection tests with a small subset of triangles and some BVH nodes, rather than the entire set of triangles.
+The BVH nodes accessed by each ray form its traversal path.
+However, since different rays may have different traversal paths, each parallel unit (such as a thread in the warp on NVIDIA GPU) needs to fetch multiple decentralized nodes during one intersection test.
+This consumes a significant amount of bandwidth and reduces the parallelization efficiency of this type of computation.

-\textbf{Traversal path coherence} is directly related to the divergence mentioned above, which means the way in which the traversal paths of rays overlap each other.
-Rays of higher traversal path coherence have higher tracing efficiency because less computation divergence will occur during parallel computation and fewer nodes will be fetched in total.
-This concept is shown in Figure \ref{Fig_traversal_path}.
-The treelike structure represents the first three layers of a BVH.
-Arrows of three colors represent the BVH traversal path of three rays.
-Orange and blue arrows have very similar traversal paths, which means their corresponding rays have a high traversal path coherence.
-On the contrary, orange and red arrows have very different traversal paths, which means their corresponding rays have very low traversal path coherence.
+\textbf{Traversal path coherence} is directly related to the mentioned divergence, referring to how the traversal paths of rays overlap with each other.
+Rays with higher traversal path coherence exhibit improved tracing efficiency, as they experience less divergence in parallel computation and access fewer nodes overall.
+This concept is illustrated in Figure \ref{Fig_traversal_path}, where the tree-like structure represents the initial three layers of a BVH.
+The arrows of three different colors depict the traversal paths of three rays within the BVH.
+The orange and blue arrows exhibit highly similar traversal paths, indicating a high traversal path coherence for their respective rays.
+Conversely, the orange and red arrows show vastly different traversal paths, indicating a very low traversal path coherence for their corresponding rays.